Carterjamesq/grpress-wordpress-theme/README.md

 # GRPress Wordpress Theme

-GRPress is a custom WordPress theme designed to provide a sleek and modern design for modern websites on Wordpress"].
+GRPress is a custom WordPress theme designed to provide a sleek and modern design for modern websites on Wordpress.

 ## Features